ClusterHQ/flocker/docs/gettinginvolved/contributing.rst

    # Move Python code from the Git clone to where they are used
    rm -rf /opt/flocker/lib/python2.7/site-packages/flocker/
    cp -r /flocker-source/flocker/flocker/ /opt/flocker/lib/python2.7/site-packages/

-   # TODO Move systemd unit files from the clone to where they are
+   # Move systemd unit files from the clone to where they are XXX finish
+   TODO XXX copy from somewhere to /etc/systemd/system/multi-user.target.wants?

    # Reload systemd, so that it can find new or changed units:
    systemctl daemon-reload
    systemctl restart flocker-agent flocker-control